trailblazer/trailblazer.github.io/2.1/trailblazer/endpoint.md

 code: ../trailblazer-operation/test/docs,wiring_test.rb,master
 ---

+Strictly speaking, we wouldn't need a matcher.
+Every operation would simply define one specific end for every possible outcome.
+Those outputs would then be connected to the respective `Action` [diagram].
+Now, this could be a bit awkward, so you have matchers the "find out" what happened (pattern) and then call the respectively mapped _action_.

 ## Matcher

 Matchers maps a pattern to an action.
 The action can be an `Option` for dynamic execution or a callable (same).